QuanHoangNgoc/Article-Writing-CS519-Scientific-Research-Methodology-/README.md

 ## Used By

 This project is used by the following users:
-- Students in university are finding idea or learn about acadamic research.
+- Students in university are finding ideas or learning about academic research.
-- Organizations are finding some potential project to invest.
+- Organizations are finding some potential projects to invest in.

 ## Screenshots